-MySQL is certainly one of the most used relational database management system.
-Being Open Source, it has benefited from the contribution of many and it today represents a widely used web application database, especially because it is integrated into LAMP software stack.
-Based on command line tools or on front-ends, this software may be used to create databases, structures, to work with data records or back-up data.
+MySQL is certainly one of the most used relational database management systems.
+Being Open Source has benefited from many, and it today represents a widely used web application database, especially because it is integrated into the LAMP software stack.

-Features include cross-platform compatibility, the usual triggers and cursors, SSL and Unicode support and plenty others specific to such a tool.
-Recent developments have led to the creation of advanced application plug-ins, such as Excel and Visual Studio integration, the Workbench for visual designs and data modeling, ODBC and .NET Connector.
+Features include cross-platform compatibility, the usual triggers and cursors, SSL and Unicode support, and plenty of others specific to such a tool.
+Recent developments have led to the creation of advanced application plug-ins, such as Excel and Visual Studio integration, the Workbench for visual designs and data modeling, ODBC, and .NET Connector.